briancaffey/briancaffey.github.io/content/2023/08/27/python-vue-chinese-llama-2-and-the-three-body-problem.md

 - Mathematics
 - NVIDIA / CUDA

-I translated 'The Three-Body Problem' into English using Meta's LLaMa 2, `llama.cpp`, `llama-cpp-python` and the [`Chinese-LLaMa-2` model from Hugging Face](https://huggingface.co/ziqingyang/chinese-llama-2-7b).
-I implemented a basic Retrieval Augmented Generated (RAG) program using LangChain with a local vector database that allowed me to ask the LLM questions about the book.
-To visualize scenes from the book I wrote prompts for Stable Diffusion.
-Finally, I dipped my toes into nbody simulations with both CuPy (Python library for CUDA) and Three.js.
-This article will walk through code samples and give more background on the tools, libraries and languages used.
+This is an experimental linguistic and artistic adventure where I get my hands dirty with large language models and stable diffusion.
+I use the best performing open-source LLMs from China’s tech sector to translate and summarize the text of Chinese author Liu Cixin’s award-winning Science Fiction novel: The Three-Body Problem.
+The novel’s core story line is based on a classical physics problem: how do you predict the movement of celestial objects in a solar system with three stars?
+With the same LLM tools, I generate code for running simulations and visualizations of this physics problem to present my own solution to the three-body problem based on parallel computation.
+Finally, I use stable diffusion to portray the imaginitive solutions to three-body physics problem from one of the book’s main settings: an immersive virtual reality game that spans centuries of world history.

-When discussing particulars of the Three Body novel series, I will add the emoji for the Chinese character for "secret" ㊙️ (秘).
+I also share some of my experiences in China as an exchange student and research manager in the energy technology sector.
+I wrote this article in English and  translated it into Chinese using the same large language models I used to translate the Chinese text of the sci-fi novel into English.
+There will be some major spoilers in the article, which I will mark with emoji for the Chinese character for secret: ㊙️

 > The "㊙" emote, also known as the "Chinese Character" emote, is a symbol used in Japanese culture to indicate secrecy or confidentiality.
 It is derived from the Chinese character "秘" (mì), which means "secret."
 In online communication, it is often used to suggest that something should be kept private or not discussed openly.

 ## Back story

-About a month ago my company announced that another round of layoffs was coming the following week.
+A few months ago my company announced that another round of layoffs was coming the following week.
 I'm on an engineering team that had already been impacted by two rounds of layoffs in the past year, and I was fully expecting to be let go this time.
 In an impulse-buy I ordered a book at the top of my reading list from Amazon: "The Three-Body Problem".
 It is a Sci-Fi trilogy written by Liu Cixin, a Chinese computer engineer who started writing the book as a series of essays that were published in China's "World of Sci-Fi" publication.
-I bought the original trilogy of books written in Chinese as well as the English translation, six books in total.

 ![Images of Three Body Problem Book Series](/img/three-body-problem/books.png)

-I started learning Chinese in college, adding a major in Chinese Language to the mathematics major I decided on in my sophomore year.
-I did an exchange program through my college with Fudan University, a top Chinese University.
+I started learning Chinese in college, adding a major in Chinese Language to the mathematics major I decided on in my freshman year.
+I did an exchange program through my college with Fudan University at the .
 In 2007, living and studying Chinese in Shanghai as a 19 year old American was a really fun time.
 I was placed in an advanced-level course with a diverse group of students where English was not the lowest common linguistic denominator.
 We had a demanding cirriculum that emphasized reading, listening and speaking Chinese.
 Alcohol, food and partying was an effective catalyst for absorbing the Chinese language.
 I also took a course on Differential Equations with my college's mathematics department chair who was on sebatical at Fudan during the same time.

 ![3-6-9 drinking game rules](/img/three-body-problem/3-6-9.jpeg)